 During these times, there are many new faces in our small towns, and with any increase in population, there are bound to be some people with bad intentions.
 Chamberlain, SD, lies next to Interstate 90 (I-90); the town also borders two reservations which are easily accessed from I-90.

 Human trafficking statistics show that Native American women are 10% more likely to be trafficked than any other race.
 This is a startling fact, along with the fact that 1 in 3 Native women will be sexual assaulted in their life time.

 This is because of several factors; their vulnerability makes them an easy target for predators and their unique ethnicity makes them a target for traffickers since pedophiles are often searching for Asian, Mexican, South American, Middle Eastern women—Native woman easily pass as any of these.

 This hunting season, we combined our Never in Season project with the already existing Red Sand Project.
 We believe that the strong visual impact of red sand in the streets of Chamberlain helps keep all of us on high alert for predators and tells predators that they are not welcome here.

-We focus on the side walk cracks in front of businesses and hotels in Chamberlain and on the Crow Creek Indian Reservation.
+Annually, we order red sand from The Red Sand Project in support of their efforts to provide awareness to 40.3 million people held in modern day slavery.
+Native Hope focused on the side walk cracks in front of businesses and hotels in Chamberlain and on the Crow Creek Indian Reservation.
 We show those visitors to our communities, who may have bad intentions, that these women do have a voice, and they have people here who are fighting to protect them.